daifoundation/oasis-direct-proxy/README.md

 # [ProxyCreateAndExecute Contract](https://github.com/makerdao/oasis-direct-proxy/blob/gg/readme/src/ProxyCreationAndExecute.sol)

-**Summary:** The `ProxyCreateAndExecute` allows the caller of the contract to create a proxy and exchange tokens by extending the `OasisDirectProxy` contract.
+**Summary:** The `ProxyCreateAndExecute` allows the caller of the contract to create a proxy and exchange tokens within a ***single transaction***.
+It extends the `OasisDirectProxy` contract.
+If one is not interested in creating a proxy then using only `OasisDirectProxy` is sufficient.
 One of the main call methods is the `DSProxyFactor.build`.
 This method creates a new proxy for a sender address.
 The other call in each of the additional methods is used to retrieve the amount that will be `sold` or `bought`.

 ### Constructor

 **Summary:** This is used to inject the `WETH` token address which is used in some of the methods described below.

-**Arguments**:
+**Parameters:**:

 - `address wethToken` - The address of the [WETH](https://github.com/dapphub/ds-weth/blob/master/src/weth9.sol) token.